shivannis/xandr-docs-public/xandr-docs/articles/curate/curation-optimization.md

 # Curation optimization

 > [!NOTE]
 > The Curation Optimization feature will roll out in phases through 2023.
 You will receive a notification when your account is enabled.
-Contact your Xandr Account Representative for any queries.
+Contact your Microsoft Advertising Account Representative for any queries.

 With the growth of the programmatic industry, systems are having to process a greater volume of auctions with more and more information in them.
 For example, there are now industry IDs, schains, and, since the last few years, curated deals that have been incorporated into the